GetStream/Stream-Example-Create-React-App/README.md

-# stream-example-create-react
+# Stream-Example-Create-React-App

-> An example Social Todo List app built with react-create-app (RCA)
+> An example app built with react-create-app (RCA)

 ## Project setup